folio-org/docs/content/en/docs/Getting started/Installation/singleserverfreshinstall.md

 A FOLIO instance is divided into two main components.
 The first component is Okapi, the gateway.
 The second component is the UI layer which is called Stripes.
 The single server with containers installation method will install both.

-This documentation shows how to install a platform-complete distribution of Lotus.
+This documentation shows how to install a platform-complete distribution of Nolana.

 Throughout this documentation, the sample tenant “diku” will be used.
 Replace with the name of your tenant, as appropriate.